-2.2.6 Authentication and Processing of Foreign Currency Deposits by Banks

-The Bank continued with the policy of processing and authentication of foreign currency deposits by banks during the review period.
-This was carried out through the receipts, processing and authentication of excess dollar deposits by banks at the Lagos Branch at a handling charge of 0.03 per cent of the total deposit.
-A total of US\$9.82 billion was processed at end-December 2019, and the sum of \$\frac{14}{2}9.81\$ billion was generated as income.
+2.2.6 Authentication and Processing of Foreign Currency Deposits by Banks processing and authentication of excess dollar deposits by banks at the Lagos Branch at a handling charge of 0.03 per cent of the total deposit.
+A total of US\$9.82 billion was processed at end-December 2019, and the sum of \$9.81 billion was generated as income.